Stephen Curry: NBA championship and MVP (2014–2015)

 Prior to the start of the 2014–15 season, the Warriors hired former NBA player and general manager Steve Kerr as their new head coach.
 Kerr implemented significant changes to Golden State's schemes, including playing at a faster pace and giving Curry more freedom to shoot, helping the team evolve into a title contender.
 On February 4, Curry scored a season-high 51 points in a win over the Dallas Mavericks.
 He was the leading vote-getter for the All-Star Game and won the Three-Point Contest on All-Star Saturday night.
 On April 9, he broke his own league record for three-pointers made in a season during a game against the Portland Trail Blazers.
 The Warriors finished the year with 67 wins and Curry was voted the NBA Most Valuable Player after posting averages of 23.8 points, 7.7 assists, and 2 steals per game.
 Over the course of the season, he sat out 17 fourth quarters due to Golden State's wide margins of victory.

-In Game 5 of the Conference Semifinals against the Memphis Grizzlies, Curry became the first player in league history to register 6 three-pointers and six steals in a game.
+In Game 5 of the conference semifinals against the Memphis Grizzlies, Curry became the first player in league history to register six three-pointers and six steals in a game.
 In Game 6, he made a playoff career-high 8 three-pointers en route to a series-clinching victory.
-In Game 3 of the Conference Finals against the Houston Rockets, he broke the NBA record for most three-pointers made in a single postseason.
+In Game 3 of the conference finals against the Houston Rockets, he broke the NBA record for most three-pointers made in a single postseason.
 The Warriors went on to defeat the Rockets to earn a Finals matchup with the Cleveland Cavaliers, where Curry struggled to start the series, converting on only 22 percent of his field goals in Game 2.
 In Game 5, he scored 37 points, and in Game 6, Golden State closed out the series to win their first championship in 40 years.
 For the Finals, Curry averaged 26 points and 6.3 assists per game.
-The Warrior's playoff run was the first in which an All-NBA first team selection eliminated all other first team selections in on the way to a championship.
+The Warriors' playoff run was the first in which an All-NBA first team selection eliminated all other first team selections en route to a championship.